davidwrede/chef-web-docs-1/includes_resources_common/includes_resources_common_guards_arguments.rst

       not_if 'grep adam /etc/passwd', :group => 'adam'

 ``:environment``
-   Specify a |ruby hash| of environment variables to be set.
+   Specify a Hash of environment variables to be set.
 For example:

    .. code-block:: ruby